theopensystemslab/map/README.md

 - `pnpm run docs` starts Pitsby in watch mode for local development
 - `pnpm run docsPublish` builds the site so Netlify can serve it from `pitsby/`

+### Deployments

+We publish this package via [NPM](https://www.npmjs.com/package/@opensystemslab/map).

+To create a new release:
+1. Open a new PR against `main` which bumps the package.json "version" & creates a CHANGELOG.md entry, request code review & merge on approval
+1. Run `npm publish` or `npm publish --tag next` if making a pre-release (requires permissions to OSL team in NPM & access to 2-factor auth method)
+1. [Draft a new release](https://github.com/theopensystemslab/map/releases) via GitHub web: tag should match version, automatically generate changenotes and link above PR, then "Publish" and set as latest version (or set as pre-release if you used `--tag next` in above command)

 ## License

 This repository is licensed under the [Open Government License v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).